botswana-harvard/getresults-distribute/README.md

 # getresults-tx

-Move files from a folder on server A to a folder on server B. If that is all you want, use unix.
+Move files from a folder on server A to a folder on server B. If that is all you want, use `rsync`.

 We need accountability as well.
 This is our scenario: